HikenJos/practica_ingles/README.md

 ## Starting 🚀

-Yyou can clone the project with: git clone https://github.com/HikenJos/practica_ingles.git._
+You can clone the project with: git clone https://github.com/HikenJos/practica_ingles.git.

 _Use ```yarn -i``` to install dependencies_